What you will study

 This module has two practical projects.
 In one you will undertake your own individual project work, in the other you will undertake a second 'virtual' field trip, this time to the desert of New Mexico, USA.
 You will be challenged to predict the consequences of a change in climate on the flora and fauna of the region.
 You will need to draw on the skills that you have developed in the module, together with visual, numerical and other data about the study area.

-A limited number of places are available (at extra cost) for you to participate in outdoor exercises and follow-up laboratory work at two residential field schools in April and July – Hydrology and meteorology in the field and Vegetation and soils in the field.
+A limited number of places are available (at extra cost) for you to participate in outdoor exercises and follow-up laboratory work at two residential field schools in March and April – Hydrology and meteorology in the field and Vegetation and soils in the field.
 You may choose to attend one or both of the residential field schools instead of completing the practical projects detailed above.

 Hydrology and meteorology in the field – This three-day residential field school concentrates on how to collect and interpret hydrological and meteorological data in the field.
 You will study a local catchment; investigating the flow of water in rivers and through soils.
 You will collect meteorological data; examine cloud formations; and investigate relationships between weather and hydrology.